 “Commercial Impracticability” or “Commercially Impracticable” shall have the meaning in this Law and in Special Use Permits granted hereunder as defined and applied under Uniform Commercial Code §2-615.

-“Complete Application” means an Application that contains all information and/or data necessary to enable the Board to evaluate the merits of the Application, and to make an informed decision with respect to the effect and impact of the Telecommunications Tower on the Town in the context of the permitted land use for the particular location requested.
+“Complete Application” means an Application that contains all information and/or data necessary to enable the Board or Zoning Officer to evaluate the merits of the Application, and to make an informed decision with respect to the effect and impact of the Telecommunications Tower on the Town in the context of the permitted land use for the particular location requested.

 “County” means Tompkins County, New York.